dsai-coep/coepdsai.github.io_src/_posts/2020-05-15-arima-model.md

 [1,3,5,4]

-<h2 style="font-style:italic;">Now, when we difference the list, we subtract the nth value of the series with the (n-1)th value of the series.
-For a better understanding:</h2>
+### Now, when we difference the list, we subtract the nth value of the series with the (n-1)th value of the series.
+For a better understanding:

 #### After First Differencing: